mkaniowski/data-visualization-ide-course/lesson1/task1/task.md

 ### Getting Basic Information from DataFrame

 Once the data is loaded into a DataFrame, you can use several methods to get basic information about the data.
+Understanding your data is crucial as it helps you identify any necessary preprocessing steps, detect anomalies, and decide on the appropriate analysis techniques.

 1. **head():** The `head()` method returns the first few rows of the DataFrame.
 By default, it returns the first 5 rows, but you can specify the number of rows to return.